-- discovery of proteins that cause or enable biological reactions necessary for the progression of the disease or disorder, called enzyme targets; - execution of some preclinical studies and late-stage development for our compounds and drug - manufacturing, sales, marketing and distribution of our drug candidates.
+- execution of some pre-clinical studies and late-stage development for our compounds and drug candidates; and - manufacturing, sales, marketing and distribution of our drug candidates.

 Our failure to engage in successful collaborations at any one of these stages would greatly impact our business.
 For example, if we do not license enzyme targets from academic institutions or from other biotechnology companies on acceptable terms, our product development efforts would suffer.
 Similarly, if the contract research organizations that conduct our initial clinical trials breached their obligations to us, this would delay or prevent the development of our drug candidates.